-MePDCL would like to requests Commission to regularize the tariff in order to rationalize the level of cross-subsidization especially for HT and EHT categories as per the Tariff Policy 2016.

-Hence, MePDCL requests Commission to allow the uniform hike in tariff across all categories to recover the gap of Rs.
-901.99 Crore
+- 7.2.3.
+The Petitioner requested the Commission to regularize the tariff in order to rationalize the level of cross-subsidization especially for HT and EHT categories as per the Tariff Policy 2016. - 7.2.4.
+Hence, the Petitioner requested Commission to allow the uniform hike in tariff across all categories to recover the gap of Rs.
+907.08 Crore.

+7.2.5.
 Regulation 101 of MSERC Regulations 2014 specifies that -

-For the tariff year, the difference between the net Annual Revenue Requirement and the expected Revenue at the prevailing tariff shall be the 'Revenue Gap'.
+"For the tariff year, the difference between the net Annual Revenue Requirement and the expected Revenue at the prevailing tariff shall be the 'Revenue Gap'.

-The revenue gap shall be bridged by measures such as improvements in internal efficiency, utilization of reserves, tariff changes etc. as may be approved by the Commission.
+The revenue gap shall be bridged by measures such as improvements in internal efficiency, utilization of reserves, tariff changes etc. as may be approved by the Commission."